thisischandresh/thisischandresh.github.io/README.md

-This is the personal website of Chandresh.
+This is a personal website of Chandresh.
 Created from this template.